-Analysis | The Redskins’ top 10 draft picks under Dan Snyder over the past 20 years
+Analysis | Redskins’ top 10 draft picks under Daniel Snyder over the past 20 years

 Sixth-round pick in 2012 (173rd overall)

-30 AV in first four years, 22 more than expected
+30 AV in first four years (22 more than expected)

-“We really don’t know who’s going to play,” Redskins Coach Mike Shanahan told reporters during training camp in 2012 when asked who would be the team’s lead running back.
+“We really don’t know who’s going to play,” Shanahan told reporters during training camp in 2012 when asked who would be the team’s lead running back.
 “Maybe Alfred Morris is the guy who steps up, just as [Terrell] Davis did [as a rookie in Denver].
 That’s why you have to have competition.”

 Morris stepped up.
 The former Florida Atlantic star rushed for 1,613 yards and 13 touchdowns in his rookie year, including 200 yards and three scores in the Redskins’ NFC East-clinching win over the Cowboys in the regular season finale.
-His 4.8 yards per carry was the highest rate by a Washington running back since 2000.
+His average of 4.8 yards per carry was the highest by a Washington running back since 2000.

-While Morris never approached the same level of success over his next three years in Washington and signed with the Cowboys in free agency, the fan favorite was a home run of a late-round draft pick, and among the Redskins’ greatest players of the Snyder era.
+Morris never approached the same level of success over his next three years with Washington and then signed with the Cowboys, but the fan favorite was a home run of a late-round pick and among the greatest selections of the Snyder era.

 Read more on the Redskins: